 Business process automation (BPA) is the use of software to automate repeatable, multistep business transactions.
 In contrast to other types of automation, BPA solutions tend to be complex, connected to multiple enterprise information technology (IT) systems, and tailored specifically to the needs of an organization.

 It’s common for organizations to apply BPA as part of a digital transformation strategy, in order to streamline their workflows and operate more efficiently.

 What is a business process?

-To understand business process automation, let’s start with a basic overview of what’s meant by a business process.
 A business process can be any set of activities that help a business reach a specific goal.
 In the context of automation, it’s usually a repeatable transaction that involves a series of steps touching multiple IT systems.

 How is BPA related to robotic process automation (RPA)?

 Robotic process automation (RPA) uses software to automate specific repetitive tasks.
 RPA software is trained to mimic repetitive steps that humans take, like copying and pasting data into a field.